felipealvesgnu/felipealvesgnu.github.io/_posts/2016-11-23-intellij-application-context-configuration.markdown

 - Java
 ---

-After2 spending some time trying to discover why my JSF application worked on eclipse and didn't on IntelliJ, I found a TomCat setup configuration at **Run/Debug Configurations.**
+After spending some time trying to discover why my JSF application worked on eclipse and didn't on IntelliJ, I found a TomCat setup configuration at **Run/Debug Configurations.**

 And it was like in that picture bellow: